 There are 47 million people on food stamps and 23 million people out of work and what continues to happen is that all of us keep living way past our means by acquiring more debt.
 How do we fix this?
 Most people think that focusing on the expense side of the ledger is what will do it, but is that really working?
 No it’s not.
-We have to develop a personal finance strategy that works by facts, mathematics and process.
+We have to develop a personal finance strategy that works by facts, mathematics and process and creates debt reducing strategies.

 The following “War on Debt Strategy” is a simple plan that should be followed how it is laid out.
 I am giving you this information because it works as it is what I have done.
 12 years ago, I was bankrupt and, over time, things improved a little simply because I was able to command a good salary being in International Accounting, but it didn’t get progressively better until I implemented the debt reducing strategies and income streams that are detailed out below.
 Because of these strategies, my family and I are now financially free!